mitcshi/mitcshi.github.io/_pages/publications.md

 * <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5249018" target="_blank">Technological momentum in China: Large language model meets simple classifications</a><br>(with R. Luo, S. Zhao, Q. Wu, and Q. Geng), 2025, under review

+* Overreaction and underreaction: Building a behavioral four-factor model for China<br>(with X. Lian and Y. Liu), 2025, under review, (original version written in 2021 with the title <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3928587" target="_blank">"A composite four-factor model in China"</a>)

 * Lead time distribution in a small manufacturing system with unreliable machines and finite buffers (with S. B. Gershwin), 2025

 * The additive property of local bottlenecks in long production line optimization<br>(with S. B. Gershwin), 2025

-* Overreaction and underreaction: Building a behavioral four-factor model for China<br>(with X. Lian and Y. Liu), 2025 (original version written in 2021 with the title <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3928587" target="_blank">"A composite four-factor model in China"</a>)

 Permanent Working Papers
 ------